funkygao/fae/README.md

 ### TODO

+*   log rotate size, only keep history for N days
 *   periodically reload name3 from db
 *   try not to use string as rpc func param, its costly to convert between []byte
 *   change ctx.rid from string to int64, proxy servant rid generation mechanism